humanmade/amf-wordpress/README.md

 ### Local Multisites
  By default, the Plugin will make a remote request to the provided `AMF_WORDPRESS_URL` site.
  However, if the site is actually a subsite of a multisite setup, you can instead use database queries.
 To do this, define the constant `AMF_WORDPRESS_SITE_ID` and set it to the blog id of your central library.

+Note that this will internally use `switch_to_blog()`, and hence will not load plugins for the central library's site (and will keep the current site's plugins and themes loaded).
+This may cause incorrect or inconsistent filters to be applied, so handle with care and test extensively.

  For example: